JuliaSmoothOptimizers/NLPModels.jl/docs/src/tutorial.md

  problems](https://github.com/JuliaSmoothOptimizers/AmplNLReader.jl),
  as well as JuMP defined problems (e.g. as in [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl)).
- - Allows users to create their own problems in the same way.
+ - Allow users to create their own problems in the same way.
- This means that an optimization method designed for NLPModels is interchangeable between models.
+ As a consequence, optimization methods designed according to the NLPModels API will accept NLPModels of any provenance.
  See, for instance,
  [Optimize.jl](https://github.com/JuliaSmoothOptimizers/Optimize.jl).

 The main interfaces for user defined problems are

-- [ADNLPModel](models/#adnlpmodel), which defines a model very easily, using automatic differentiation.
+- [ADNLPModel](models/#adnlpmodel), which defines a model easily, using automatic differentiation.
-- [SimpleNLPModel](models/#simplenlpmodel), which allows users to handle all functions himself, giving
+- [SimpleNLPModel](models/#simplenlpmodel), which allows users to handle all functions themselves, giving

 ## ADNLPModel Tutorial

-ADNLPModel is very simple to use and is very useful for classrooms, for instance.
+ADNLPModel is simple to use and is useful for classrooms.
 It only needs the objective function $f$ and a starting point $x^0$ to be well-defined.
 For constrained problems, you'll also need the constraints function $c$, and the constraints vectors $c_L$ and $c_U$, such that $c_L \leq c(x) \leq c_U$.
-Equality constraints are identified by $c_{L_i} = c_{U_i}$.
+Equality constraints will be automatically identified as those indices $i$ for which $c_{L_i} = c_{U_i}$.

 Let's define the famous Rosenbrock function
 \begin{align*}